Perverse filtrations and Fourier transforms: Introduction

 \subsection{Acknowledgements}

-We would like to thank Giuseppe Ancona, Daniel Huybrechts, Max Lieblich, Weite Pi, and Bin Wang for useful discussions.
-We are especially grateful to Dima Arinkin for conversations on his work.
+We would like to thank Giuseppe Ancona, Vicky Hoskins, Daniel Huybrechts, Max Lieblich, Simon Pepin Lehalleur, Weite Pi, and Bin Wang for useful discussions.
+We are especially grateful to Dima Arinkin for conversations on his work, and to the anonymous referees for careful reading and for numerous suggestions that greatly improved the exposition of the paper.
 J.S.~was supported by the NSF grant DMS-2301474.
 Q.Y.~was supported by the NSFC grants 11831013 and 11890661.